ghga-de/ghga-metadata-schema/docs/schema_markdown/SampleFile.md

 # Class: SampleFile

-A SampleFile is a File that is associated with a Sample.
+A Sample File is a File that is associated with a Sample.

 URI: [GHGA:SampleFile](https://w3id.org/GHGA/SampleFile)